-AUTOMOTIVE TECHNICIAN ONE-YEAR CERTIFICATE PROGRAM ...
+AUTOMOTIVE TECHNICIAN ONE-YEAR CERTIFICATE PROGRAM

 This competency based program will provide an individual with the prerequisite knowledge, skills, work habits and attitude required to perform routine, predictable, proceduralized tasks as defined by the National Institute for Automotive Service Excellence.
 These entry-level tasks involve motor skills and limited theoretical knowledge and are performed under close supervision.
 Course curriculum follows specifications for qualification and certification of an entry level ASE Automotive Technician.
 This program is one step on the ladder of skills the trainees may achieve in their quest for a rewarding career.
 People who are creative and enjoy mind-hand challenges will find opportunities for advancement and experience a great sense of pride in workmanship as they ply their trade.
+Students completing this program may transfer into the One-Year Toyota T-Ten program through an articulation agreement with Umpqua Community College.